-Remember when you were a kid and after school you would get home and your house smelt like the Pillsbury dough boy was just there… I always loved those days, especially when the scary looking bananas that were on the counter that morning were now gone.
-Because nothing makes a better after school snack then scary looking bananas, enter perfectly delicious banana bread.
+Remember when you were a kid and after school you would get home and your house smelt like the Pillsbury dough boy was just there?
+I always loved those days, especially when the scary looking bananas that were on the counter that morning were now gone.
+Because nothing makes a better after school snack then scary looking bananas that have morphed into Banana Bread.

 But like so many other recipes before it, I now had to reinvent the wheel… again.
 And if I’m being perfectly honest, not every recipe welcomes gluten free flour and tapioca starch with open arms.
-Plus I find with banana bread memories or standards seem to be pretty high, everyone has had it, and everyone seems to have “the best” banana bread recipe.
+Plus I find with banana bread my standards seem to be pretty high, everyone has had it, and everyone seems to have “the best” version.

 But back to the star of this post, the banana, for me personally I’ve always liked banana bread that has a lot going on, kind of like a bedazzled jean jacket, and for all you 80’s babies you know what i’m talking about…